ARC WELDING CAMERA SYSTEMS

 30+ Years of welding Automation Excellence

-AMET’s advanced Arc Viewing Camera Systems offer the following capabilities and functions:
+AMET’s advanced Arc Welding Camera Systems offer the following capabilities and functions:

 - Focus: Manually adjustable by turning lens barrel.
 A nylon set screw is included to lock the barrel in place once focus is set.